Is Dwarfism A Recessive Trait

 Achondroplasia: A Dominant Form of Dwarfism

 Because it's dominant, individuals with only one mutated FGFR3 allele (heterozygotes) will have achondroplasia.
 Individuals with two mutated alleles (homozygotes) typically experience a more severe form of the condition, often resulting in early death.
-This highlights the crucial difference between dominant and recessive inheritance.
+So this highlights the crucial difference between dominant and recessive inheritance.
 In dominant disorders, even one mutated copy is sufficient to cause the phenotype.

 Recessive Forms of Dwarfism: A Diverse Landscape